ArsenyYankovsky/lucene-serverless/README.md

 This project demonstrates a proof-of-concept serverless full-text search solution built with Apache Lucene and Quarkus framework.

-✔️No servers
+✔️ No servers

-✔️No fixed costs
+✔️ No fixed costs

-✔️Low (250-300ms) cold starts
+✔️ Low (250-300ms) cold starts

-⚠️Better deletion policy is required.
+⚠️ Better deletion policy is required.
 Right now old segment files are not deleted as a simple workaround to handle concurrent reads and writes

 Please note that the project is not ready for production since I haven't tested it under a prolonged load and to be honest interfaces need to be nicer.